appacademy-prep-work/appacademy-prep-work.github.io/_includes/technical-interview.md

 Read our quick [introduction to pair programming][pair-programming].

+Practice Problems: Here is a link to practice problems which should be similar to those you'll see in the technical interview: [https://app-academy.gitbooks.io/prep-step-two/content/](https://app-academy.gitbooks.io/prep-step-two/content/)

+Make sure you can solve all problems up to the "hard" level in 15 minutes or less.
+Remember, it is not only important to be able to solve these problems, but you must be able to walk through and explain how you approach solving them as well.
+Add Comment

 Practice solving problems and puzzles... _a lot_.
+Here is a list of additional resources to check out to get some additional practice.
 This list, while not comprehensive, is a good starting point (and should keep you occupied for quite a while).

 - [Code Wars][code-wars]: A collection of coding challenges rated by difficulty.
 Once you solve a problem, you can see other programmers' solutions.